pawanpaudel93/arweave-contracts-js/README.md

 pnpm install
 ```

-## Secrets
+## Wallet Keyfile

-If wallet keyfile is not present, it is auto created.
+If `wallet.json` wallet keyfile is not present in .secrets directory or wallet keyfile path is not provided as an environment variable `WALLET_PATH`, it is auto created.

-- `.secrets/wallet.json` - Arweave wallet keyfile.
+Wallet keyfile path can also be provided as an environment variable.
+Rename `.env.example` to `.env` and provide `WALLET_PATH` value.

 ## Scripts